GOP Senate bill allocates $1B for Trump ballroom security in border, ICE package

 The bill states the money is for “security adjustments and upgrades … to support enhancements by the United States Secret Service relating to the East Wing Modernization Project, including above-ground and below-ground security features.”

-The text also explicitly states the money cannot be used for “non-security elements” of the project, separating construction and event-space costs from security infrastructure.
+The text also explicitly states that the money cannot be used for “non-security elements” of the project, separating construction and event-space costs from security infrastructure.

 The Trump administration has previously said that the president’s proposed White House ballroom and East Wing renovation would be financed through private donations rather than public funds.
+However, the new Senate proposal would provide federal money specifically for associated security measures.

 The immigration package forms part of a larger Republican strategy to implement Trump’s border priorities after he publicly urged congressional leaders to fully fund the Department of Homeland Security by June 1.

-GOP lawmakers cite security concerns as debate grows
+GOP cites security concerns amid debate

 Republican lawmakers have increasingly linked the ballroom project to broader security concerns following the shooting at the White House Correspondents’ Dinner last month.